cmbosma/beiwe-scripts/README.md

 }
 ```

-**Example usage**
+**Example Usage**
 ```R
 df <- get_power_state(mypath = "<path-to-power_state>", beiweID = "<beiweID-data-folder-name>")
 df <- get_power_state(mypath = "~.power_state", beiweID = "abcdefjh")
 ```

 The `get_power_state_all` function combines all power state data for every individual in a data folder.
 It also creates a Beiwe ID column.
 The directory for the `parent_dir` argument the parent directory should be assigned as the data folder holding all of the individual data folders.
 However, the `id_position` argument allows you enter where in your file path to direct the function to get the Beiwe IDs from the names of the individual data folders.
 The `id_position` argument should equal the level of the parent folder of the individual data folders.
-For example, a file path such as `Users/projects/data/<beiwe-data-folders>`, the `id_position` argument should equal 3.
+For example, a file path such as `Users/projects/data/<beiwe-data-folders>`, the `id_position` argument should equal 5.

 ```R
 get_power_state_all <- function(parent_dir, id_position, match_string = "power_state/.*csv"){